tacochip/CEG4110.github.io/README.md

 ## Week 5:
 ### Progress Report:
-On the fifth week of work, our team began figuring out how we were going to approach the next objective; Creating a fully functional front end by October 16th.
+On the fifth week of work, our team began figuring out how we were going to approach the next objective; Creating a fully functional frontend by October 16th.
 The software that we had previously chosen to use already included a login system, user management, and a feature to create pages and manage who has access to them.
 The work conducted mainly consisted of research and summing up what pages needed to be included and the UI for each page.

 ### Number of Meetings: 1